All Episodes

 Doesn't matter.

-And they believe to be consistent, if they're pro-life, and it's based on life is first and foremost above all other issues, and that the baby is the essence of innocence, then there is no way at any time you take the life of the baby.
+And they believe to be consistent, if they're pro-life and it's based on life is first and foremost above all other issues and that the baby is the essence of innocence, then there is no way at any time you take the life of the baby.

-There's no now you have to be very articulate to explain this to people, and he isn't.
+Now, you have to be very articulate to explain this to people, and he isn't.

 And that's where this legitimate rape, illegitimate rape came from.

-All he was trying to say was I know it.
+All he was trying to say was, I know it.

 He was just trying to say it's not the baby's fault.